dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="B-Tier Moveset"}
 {:.faded}

-Close Combat does soften Machamp's impact noticeably, but as Machamp has 5 different Charge Moves, you could easily burn several Charge TMs trying to swap to Dynamic Punch.
-So if you're short on Charge TMs, sticking with Close Combat can be good enough until you have some extras to gamble with, but know that Dynamic Punch is definitely worth the upgrade.
+**Close Combat** does soften Machamp's impact noticeably, but as Machamp has 5 different Charge Moves, you could easily burn several Charge TMs trying to swap to **Dynamic Punch**.
+So if you're short on Charge TMs, sticking with **Close Combat** can be good enough until you have some extras to gamble with, but know that **Dynamic Punch** is definitely worth the upgrade.

 ### Breloom & Hariyama - Two Halves of Machamp
 ![Breloom](https://img.pokemondb.net/sprites/home/normal/breloom.png)![Hariyama](https://img.pokemondb.net/sprites/home/normal/hariyama.png)